aldonline/reactivity/README.md

 Using a global object to allow producers talk to consumers up on the stack is common when invalidating database caches for example.

 Lately it has popped up in several places.
-The pattern is usually tightly coupled with the host program/framework.
+However, the pattern is usually tightly coupled with the host program/framework.

-## Why doesn't the module use classic EventEmitters?

-* Adding an event emitter implementation adds significant overhead.
-* It increments contact surface
-* There is more than one event emitter API style ( DOM vs Node, for example )
-* The places where you register notifiers are usually very locally scoped ( right after an evaluation for example ) and adding more than one listener is not a common use case.
-* You can always build a more complex subscription model on top
+Reactivity.io decouples it.